Maybe this describes you?

 - if you plan to nominate your personal legal representative, make sure your will is up to date

 - complete and sign a binding nomination form

 - if your nomination is lapsing, make sure you review and renew it before it expires

 - review your will and binding nominations regularly, at least every two to three years and particularly as your circumstances change (eg separation and divorce, the death of beneficiaries etc).

-If you are looking to make or update your estate plan and concerned about how your superannuation is to be dealt with on your death call us 08 8237 0559 or email us your query at email@example.com.
+If you are looking to make or update your estate plan and concerned about how your superannuation is to be dealt with on your death. call our will lawyers on 08 8276 7955 or email us your query at email@example.com.